hocinedl/RT1_2nd_Assignment_Documented/README.md

 ## Statistical Analysis

 In this part of the assignment, we were asked to perform  a statistical analysis comparing the performance of two code implementations: my code and Baba's code of the RT1 first assignment.
-Find the [report] (./Statistical_analysisRT2.pdf) of this analysis which explores a full statistical analysis with hyposthesis, expirements and tests leading to conclusion.
+Find the ![report] (./Statistical_analysisRT2.pdf) of this analysis which explores a full statistical analysis with hyposthesis, expirements and tests leading to conclusion.

 ### Conclusion